Date: 09 March 2014. Stages of Life.

 extraneous is not easy.
 But you can and should do so, starting now.

-Try it, and I guarantee you'll be singing
+Try it, and I guarantee you will be singing

 the praises of Less is More just like me.

-And you'll be doing from your own boat, at
+And you will be doing from your own boat, at

 anchor some place like this: